grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

   logic will be moved out of the subchannel and into the pick_first policy itself.
-- In xDS, we will support the new fields in EDS to indicate multiple addresses per endpoint, and we will extend the session affinity mechanisms to support such endpoints.
+- In xDS, we will support the new fields in EDS to indicate multiple addresses per endpoint, and we will extend the stateful session affinity mechanism to support such endpoints.

 ### Allow Resolvers to Return Multiple Addresses Per Endpoint